- Salary

 Pregnancy & Parental Leave (Top –Up)

-Did you know the PARO–CAHO Agreement provides a supplemental income top-up to residents who are on either pregnancy or parental leave and are in receipt of EI?
-And the benefit is equivalent to the difference between eighty-four percent (84%) of the resident’s regular weekly earnings and the sum of the resident’s weekly EI benefits and any other earning.
-Click here for the detailed information.
+Did you know the PARO–OTH Agreement provides a supplemental income top-up to residents who are on either pregnancy or parental leave and are in receipt of EI?
+The benefit is equivalent to the difference between eighty-four percent (84%) of your regular weekly earnings and the sum of the resident’s weekly EI benefits and any other earnings.
+Click here for detailed information.

 Employment Insurance (EI) benefits for new parents

-EI benefits vary based on the number of the days you worked and how much you made.
+EI benefits vary based on the number of days you worked and how much you made in the relevant period leading up to the leave.
 For most of residents, the basic rate for calculating EI benefits is 55% of your average insurable weekly earnings, up to a maximum amount.
-As of January 1, 2024, the maximum yearly insurable earnings amount is $63,200.
-This means that you can receive a maximum amount of $668 per week.
-Extended parental leave may also be available.
+As of January 1, 2025, the maximum yearly insurable earnings amount is $65,700.
+This means that you can receive a maximum amount of $695 per week.
+Extended parental leave is also available.
 Under this option, you get paid the same total benefit, however over a longer period of time(so less per week).
 You can find out more information about Employment Insurance maternity and parental benefits by accessing the Government of Canada’s website.

 Child Care Expenses